 about

-When you spend time in Greece, you immediately notice two things.
+When you spend time in Greece, you immediately notice two things:

-That brings us to this project . . . .
+Which brings us to this project . . . .

 “Let's try it.”
 He smiled.
-“Everyone loves good things.”
+“Why not?
+Everyone loves good things.”

 That little sentence now seems rather profound.